nyu-cso-005-fa19/hw05/README.md

 Further consider the following state of the page table and TLB.

-Page table (only the first 16 PTEs are shown):
+Page table (only the first 16 PTEs are shown, all remaining PTEs are invalid):

 | VPN | PPN | V | VPN | PPN | V |
 |-----|-----|---|-----|-----|---|